chinapedia/wikipedia.abstract.en/Page/Camille_Pissarro.md

 A "revolutionary" style

-Camille_Pissarro,_Le_verger_(The_Orchard),_1872.jpg_, 1872]] Camille_Pissarro_-_The_Hay_Cart,_Montfoucault_-_Google_Art_Project.jpg_, 1879]] Pissarro showed five of his paintings, all landscapes, at the exhibit, and again Émile Zola praised his art and that of the others.
+_, 1872]] _, 1879]] Pissarro showed five of his paintings, all landscapes, at the exhibit, and again Émile Zola praised his art and that of the others.
 In the Impressionist exhibit of 1876; however, art critic Albert Wolff complained in his review, "Try to make M. Pissarro understand that trees are not violet, that sky is not the color of fresh butter ..."
 Journalist and art critic Octave Mirbeau on the other hand, writes, "Camille Pissarro has been a revolutionary through the revitalized working methods with which he has endowed painting".[36]
 According to Rewald, Pissarro had taken on an attitude more simple and natural than the other artists.
 He writes:

     "Rather than glorifying—consciously or not—the rugged existence of the peasants, he placed them without any 'pose' in their habitual surroundings, thus becoming an objective chronicler of one of the many facets of contemporary life."[37]